Sergei Bodrov: Career

 His second film The Non-Professionals (1985–87), was banned in the USSR for its references to the invasion of Afghanistan.
 In was only able to be viewed after the Fifth Congress of the Filmmakers Association of the USSR in 1986, which under Perestroika began to decentralize filmmaking in Russia and took the material efforts to "de-shelve" banned films.
-The Non-Professionals print was rediscovered in the government film censor's vaults in Kazahstan.
-The film is about a group of young touring musicians in Kazahstan facing the austerity of the times.
+The Non-Professionals print was rediscovered in the government film censor's vaults in Kazakhstan.
+The film is about a group of young touring musicians in Kazakhstan facing the austerity of the times.
 The film conveys the "spiritual malaise of a generation deprived of a clear-cut role in society" and was compared to New Wave films of the 1960s.

 Bodrov's next film was Freedom Is Paradise (С.Э.Р.-Svoboda eta rai, 1989), also set in Kazakhstan, and was produced by Mosfilm Studios.
-The film follows a 13-year old boy in his cycle of incarcerations as he tries to cross the country to reach his father who is imprisoned in a labour camp.
+The film follows a 13-year-old boy in his cycle of incarcerations as he tries to cross the country to reach his father who is imprisoned in a labour camp.
 Bodrov was noted for his skill in selecting non-actors and the film mixes actors and non-actors alike.
 One such non-actor was Volodia Kozerev who was incarcerated in real life at a reform school for boys.
 After the filming Bodrov intervened on his behalf to get him paroled.

-Bodrov's most famous film came in 1996 with Prisoner of the Mountains, about the 1990's Russian-Chechen war.
-It was nominated for both an Academy Award for Best Foreign Language Film and a Golden Globe It is a avowedly anti-war movie about two Russian soldiers who are captured and held hostage by Chechens.
+Bodrov's most famous film came in 1996 with Prisoner of the Mountains, about the 1990s Russian-Chechen war.
+It was nominated for both an Academy Award for Best Foreign Language Film and a Golden Globe.
+It is an avowedly anti-war movie about two Russian soldiers who are captured and held hostage by Chechens.
 Like many Russian directors of the era that wished to avoid overt political messages, Bodrov's film avoids dealing with the causes of the wars and its scale, instead focusing on humanist themes and compassion for Chechens and Russians.
-The war was still ongoing during production and the village in Dagestan where they filmed was only a two hour walk from the war zone.
+The war was still ongoing during production and the village in Dagestan where they filmed was only a two-hour walk from the war zone.
 For protection, Bodrov recruited locals men as guards and cast them in the film as Chechen guerrillas.
 This slightly backfired on Bodrov when one guard learned that the local girl cast in the movie was making more money than him.
 He demand his pay increase and threaten Bodrov at gun point.
 Afterwards, Bodrov said, "There were 24 hours of negotiation; by the end I was exhausted.
 We paid 10 percent of what he was asking.
 I'm quite an expert at these things."
 The film also feature the acting debut of Bodrov's son, Sergei Bodrov Jr.

 As of 2008, Bodrov has directed 14 feature film and written or co-written all, but two.
 In 2008, he was honored at ShoWest, now called CinemaCon, for International Achievement Award in Filmmaking to accompany the U.S. release of this film Mongol.